 State NRM Program grants

-The State Natural Resource Management (NRM) Program is a Western Australian Government initiative providing funding to protect and conserve WA's environment and natural resources.
+The State NRM Program is a Western Australian Government initiative that provides funding for activities that protect and enhance WA's environment and natural resources.

 More than $67 million has been committed to grants since the Program's inception in 2009, supporting over 430 different projects delivered by more than 220 groups.